Lens makers formula

 So we get …..(1)

-But actually the lens material is not continuous.
-Therefore the refracted ray again suffers refraction at surface XP2Y of the lens, meeting actually the principle axis at I. Therefore I is the final real image of O, formed after refraction through the convex lens as shown in figure below :-
+Actually the lens material is not continuous.
+Therefore the refracted ray again suffers refraction at surface XP2Y of the lens, meeting the principle axis actually at I. Therefore I is the final real image of O, formed after refraction through the convex lens as shown in figure below :-

 For refraction at the second surface XP2Y, we can consider I1 as a virtual object, whose real image is formed at I.